- What is Section 80GGC?

 Section 80GGC Deduction Limits

-There is a certain limitation set on the Section 80GGC exemption limit.
+There is a particular limitation set on the Section 80GGC exemption limit.
 Here is what they are:

-• The donation made to an active political party must only be made through a legitimate banking portal, such as credit or debit cards, internet banking, demand drafts, cheques, and more.
+- The donation to an active political party must be made only through a legitimate banking portal, such as credit or debit cards, internet banking, demand drafts, cheques, or other means.

 For an individual claiming a deduction under section 80GGC, they must submit the documents mentioned below: